 So if not sexual selection alone, what occasions all these varied and refined forms of beauty in our species?

 I’ve thought about this quite a bit over the years.
-And increasingly I’m convinced that much of what makes humans unique — including our taste in beauty, but also many other things — is our hunger for prestige.
+And increasingly I’m convinced that much of what makes humans unique — including our taste in beauty — is our hunger for prestige.

 I’ve written a lot about prestige status in the past, so I don’t want to belabor the point for long-time readers.
 But allow me a few words, briefly, to get us all on the same page.

-Here’s what’s important in the context of beauty: Prestige — like pollination and intersexual selection — is a game of attraction in which Beauty players compete to attract free-choosing Desire players.
-Just as the flower blooms for the bee, and just as a peacock angles for the eye of the peahen, so do we humans compete for the attentions and affections of our peers.
+Here’s what’s important for beauty: Prestige — like pollination and sexual selection — is a game of attraction in which Beauty players compete to attract free-choosing Desire players.
+Just as the flower blooms for the bee, and just as a peacock angles for the eye of the peahen, so do humans compete for the attentions and affections of our peers.
 And just as this game produces incredible ornaments in petals and feathers, so does it yield spectacular results in the media we control:

 This is one reason we tend to find so much beauty in contexts governed by prestige, e.g., in museums, galleries, temples, palaces, and monuments, as well as in our homes (architecture, decor) and on our persons (body art, fashion).
 Even money — a distillation of prestige — probably evolved out of objects, like seashells and shiny metals, collected in part for their beauty.